-6.1 Finance (including whole life costs where applicable) A budget of £2k will need to be identified to support the scheme before it can go ahead.
-CMT has suggested a one off reserve be created initially and then reviewed annually.
+6.1 Finance (including whole life costs where applicable)

+A budget of £2k has been identified to support the scheme from planning income as a one off reserve initially which will then be reviewed annually.

-6.2 Legal Implications including Procurement Rules A legal agreement will be required between the council and building owners to ensure owners have given their permission for a plaque to be affixed to their property and for the council to undertake any maintenance or repair should it be required in the future.
+6.2 Legal Implications including Procurement Rules

+A legal agreement will be required between the council and building owners to ensure owners have given their permission for a plaque to be affixed to their property and for the council to undertake any maintenance or repair should it be required in the future.
 This will need to include provision on the sale of the property for this to continue.

-- 6.3 Land, property and accommodation It is possible that a request could be made to affix a plaque on a City of Lincoln Council owned property and if so this will require consultation with and the approval of the Strategic Property Manager. - 6.4 Human Resources There are no HR implications as it is agreed the scheme as outlined would not require any additional staff resource. - 6.5 Equality, Diversity & Human Rights (including the outcome of the EA attached, if required) Plaques will be approved for the historical significance and public profile of the person or building regardless of any protected characteristic.
+6.3 Land, property and accommodation It is possible that a request could be made to affix a plague on a City of Lincoln Council owned property and if so this will require consultation with and the approval of the Strategic Property Manager.

+6.4 Human Resources

+There are no HR implications as it is agreed the scheme as outlined would not require any additional staff resource.

+6.5 Equality, Diversity & Human Rights (including the outcome of the EA attached, if required)

+Plaques will be approved for the historical significance and public profile of the person or building regardless of any protected characteristic.